Vitamin B6: Hormonal Balancing and Mood Enhancer

 Regulating the Menstrual Cycle

-Vitamin B6 is mainly involved in getting the balance of hormones during the menstrual cycle.
 It is thought to alleviate premenstrual syndrome (PMS) symptoms like mood swings and irritability.
-In addition, vitamin B6 contributes to the balance of the hormones estrogen and progesterone (which regulate the menstrual cycle).
+In addition, vitamin B6 contributes to the balance of the hormones estrogen and progesterone, which help regulate the menstrual cycle.

 -

-The First Trimester: Substitution of Pregnancy Hormones
+The First Trimester: Support During Pregnancy

-Vitamin B6 is essential to ensure levels of progesterone rise evenly throughout pregnancy to help address the hormonal changes that occur during pregnancy and promote proper fetal development[10].
-It is often advised for pregnant women to help relieve symptoms such as nausea and vomiting (morning sickness).
+Vitamin B6 is essential to help address the hormonal changes that occur during pregnancy and support proper fetal development.

 -

-Cortisol RegulationThe adrenal glands release a stress hormone called cortisol.
 Elevated cortisol levels due to chronic stress can lead to multiple health issues.
 Vitamin B6 aids the production of the hormone cortisol to help counter the effects of chronic stress and balance hormones.

-Improving Moods and Mental Health
+Improving Mood and Mental Health

 Vitamin B6 has one very significant role, and that’s mood regulation and mental health.
 Here’s how: